 Would you rather work in an office or on-site?

 After you leave university, you can either train to become a consultant or a contractor.
 Recruiters will expect you to know the difference between these roles and to have thought about why you are applying to one or the other.

 Consultants work closely with the client, evaluating their needs and offering them expert advice.
 They are involved in a project from the outset; designing structures on CAD, collaborating with architects and subcontractors, estimating costs, assessing the risks and analysing the environmental impact.

 Contractors work on-site to turn these designs into reality.
 As well as overseeing the build, they are responsible for obtaining materials, resolving any problems that arise, dealing with suppliers and ensuring projects run smoothly and on time.

-We recommend doing a handful of civil engineering summer placements with both types of employer to suss out where your strengths and interests lie.
+We recommend doing a handful of civil engineering internships with both types of employer to suss out where your strengths and interests lie.

 Getting your professional qualifications